Navigating Family Dynamics During the Holidays: Strategies for Healing and Growth

 - Karen Chenier

-- Nov 25
+- Nov 25, 2025

-- 4 min read
+- 5 min read

 November 25th, 2025

-The holidays are upon us, presenting an opportunity to foster hope and cultivate personal growth as you engage with family and navigate social interactions.
+The holidays are upon us, presenting an opportunity to foster hope and cultivate personal growth as we engage with family and navigate social interactions.
 If you find yourself in a situation with "bad blood" and are uncertain about how to engage with estranged family members, consider some specific strategies.
 These tips are drawn from my experience as a seasoned psychotherapist and academic.

 When considering reaching out for connection, it's crucial to begin with self-reflection.
 Take a moment to dive into your own needs and determine whether your expectations of others are realistic.
 For instance, in conversations with family members, I've often encountered statements such as, "I just want a family," "I'm all alone; all I need is family," or "I don't understand, I'm so confused."
 While these statements express a genuine need, they are broad and vague.
 Such expectations may be too challenging to meet, as they require a level of fulfillment that no individual can realistically provide.
-Such statements are highly emotional and painful too.
+These statements are highly emotional and painful too.

 Identify Your Needs